Victoria Regional Airport: World War II

 Foster Field began as a United States Army Air Forces (USAAF) facility that was established in 1941 as an advanced single-engine flying school for fighter pilots.
 Originally known as Victoria Field, it was renamed in 1942 in memory of 1st Lt Arthur L. Foster, a United States Army Air Corps instructor killed in a crash at Brooks Field in 1925.
 Foster's son received his training and commission at the base in the spring of 1942.

 After World War II, Foster Field was deactivated and the site was returned to its private owners, the Buhler and Braman estates.
 It was later reactivated as Foster Air Force Base, a U.S. Air Force installation of the Tactical Air Command (TAC) from 1951 to 1958, during which time it operated F-86 Sabre and F-100 Super Sabre fighter aircraft and served as Headquarters for 19th Air Force (19 AF).
 The base closed in December 1958 and formally inactivated in January 1959.

 Post-military use

 The local economy suffered greatly from the closure of Foster AFB.
 In the summer of 1960, the General Services Administration approved the exchange of Aloe Field for Foster Field, and Victoria County Airport was moved to the latter site.
 The growth of the county airport slowly replaced the loss of Foster AFB as numerous businesses located there.

 Two of the largest businesses to locate at Victoria County Airport were the Devereux Foundation, a therapeutic-education center, and Gary Aircraft, which repaired surplus C-54 Skymaster (military version of the Douglas DC-4) aircraft in 1968.

-In 1976, Foster became the site of the Victoria Regional Airport, which currently provides scheduled passenger service with connections to major air carriers at Austin (AUS) and Dallas/Fort Worth (DFW).
+In 1976, Foster became the site of the Victoria Regional Airport, which currently provides scheduled passenger service to George Bush Intercontinental Airport (IAH) in Houston.